TheoW03/TetroidNES/Docs/AddressMode.md

 # Address Mode

-since the 6502 is CISC each instruction has different ways of manupilating data. each instruction can have multiple address modes
+since the 6502 is CISC each instruction has different ways of where it can get data from. which is an address mode. each instruction can have multiple address modes. but not multiple of the same address mode. the amount of address modes for each instruction varies consult the 6502 instruction set documentation for more info

 Implied: for instructions that dont manupilate data (like CLC)